2110 E. 62nd St., Indianapolis, IN 46220

 Meet Our Veterinary Team

-Dr. Sue, Practice Owner, DVM
+Practice Owner, DVM

 Dr. Jaime Moore graduated from Indiana University with an undergraduate degree in Biology in 2010.
 After taking a gap year to work in veterinary clinics, Dr. Jaime attended Purdue University where she graduated with her Doctor of Veterinary Medicine degree in 2015.
 Following graduation, she completed a rotating small animal internship at the University of Illinois.
 Dr. Jaime worked in Indianapolis in emergency and general practice for 7 years before joining The Neighborhood Veterinarian in 2022.